pybricks/pybricks-micropython/doc/source/startrun.rst

 Expanding the example program
 -----------------------------------------------------------

 Now that you've run the basic code template, you can expand the program to make a motor move.
-First, attach a Large Motor to Port B on the EV3 brick, as shown below.
+First, attach a Large Motor to Port B on the EV3 Brick, as shown below.

 .. figure:: images/firstprogram.png